ahelal/ansible-zabbix/README.md

 ##Prerequisite
 * Having ansible installed on your workstation.
-* *Optional* postgresql and mysql server (this playbook can install postgresql and mysql(experimental) if you download dependency)
+* *Optional* postgresql and mysql server (this playbook can install postgresql and mysql(experimental)
 * *Optional* Use Ansible Zabbix module to dynamically add Zabbix host groups and hosts to your Zabbix server

 ##How to install
 * Use github to clone/fork in your role directory
 * ansible galaxy ```ansible-galaxy install adham.helal.zabbix_server```
-* *Note:* if you intend to install database I would recommend the following (You can use different roles but itest with those)
+* *Note:* if you intend to install database I would recommend to use one of the following
   * ```ansible-galaxy install Ansibles.postgresql```
   * ```ansible-galaxy install Ansibles.mysql```

 ## Design
-With Zabbix it easy to change from one design to another, at least in theory.
+With Zabbix it is easy to change from one design to another, at least in theory.
 I am not going to cover the design here only the basics.
-Zabbix playbook has the following component
+Zabbix  has the following component
-* Database (This playbook support postgresql and mysql)
+* Database (This playbook support postgresql and mysql(experimental) )
 * Zabbix Server or Zabbix Proxy server
-* Zabbix Frontend
+* Zabbix Frontend (Apache2 and php)
 * Zabbix agent (Will be installed by default)
 * SSH tunnel (to secure communication and to add authentication)
 * Zabbix Java gateway (currently not supported)

 ### Types of zabbix Installation
 1. Standalone